How to gain weight on low carb or keto

 - Improve self-confidence

-- To possibly improve overall health (in those who are too skinny)
+- To possibly improve overall health (in those who are very thin)

 Problems caused by pressure to gain weight

-Generally speaking, it tends to be women who go to extremes and take unhealthy products to lose weight.
-On the other hand, men are much more likely to take some quick fix weight-gain product without concern for safety.
+Generally speaking, women seem more willing to take products to lose weight.5 On the other hand, men may potentially be more likely to take a rapid weight-gain product without concern for safety.

 Is being underweight unhealthy?

 Being underweight due to an eating disorder like anorexia nervosa is dangerous, as well as the cause of much suffering.
-We recommend seeking professional help in such a situation.
+It’s extremely important to seek professional help in such a situation.

 2. How to gain weight the healthy way

-In this section, we’ll focus on non-exercise strategies to gain in a healthy manner.
+However, in the following section, we’ll focus first on the non-exercise strategies to gain in a healthy manner.

 What is the fastest way to gain weight?

-There’s an even worse fast way: Eat ice cream and cookies constantly between meals, and wash it down with soda (in fact never drink anything other than soda).
-While this is highly likely to result in weight gain even for underweight people, you’ll gain mostly fat around your abdomen, making you “skinny fat”.
-That’s not a great look.
-Furthermore, it will increase your risk of type 2 diabetes and all kinds of health problems.
+There’s an even worse fast way: Eat ice cream and cookies constantly between meals, and wash it down with soda.
+While you’ll probably gain weight fairly rapidly, you’ll likely gain fat mainly around your abdomen and liver, increasing your risk of type 2 diabetes, fatty liver disease, and other health problems.11

 Optimal nutrition to support lean weight gain

-To gain lean weight in a healthy way, you need to emphasize food quality first of all.
+To gain lean weight in a healthy way, you need to emphasize food quality.

-Nutrient density refers to how nutritious our foods are and the amount of beneficial proteins, vitamins and minerals present in them.
-There’s far too much focus on calorie counting and not enough focus on counting nutrients.
+Nutrient density refers to how nutritious your foods are and the amount of beneficial protein, vitamins, and minerals present in them.
+There’s far too much focus on calorie counting and not enough focus on maximizing nutrient intake.12

-As an example, 500 calories from white rice and 500 calories from an avocado and a few eggs are entirely different.
-Yes, they have the same amount of energy, but the nutrients found in avocado and eggs completely destroy the minuscule amount of nutrients that white rice can offer.
-While rice provides lots of rapidly digested simple carbohydrates and not much else, an egg contains all the many nutrients needed to build lean body mass.
+As an example, 500 calories from white rice and 500 calories from an avocado and three eggs are entirely different.
+Yes, they have the same amount of energy, but avocado and eggs are far superior in nutritional value.

 To lose weight, one of the most effective ways is to eat less often – also called intermittent fasting.

-Not surprisingly, if you want to gain lean weight and find it hard, you should NOT do intermittent fasting.
-In fact you should aim to do the opposite.
-Eat often.
+Not surprisingly, if you’re finding it hard to gain weight, you should not do intermittent fasting.
+In fact, you should likely aim to do the opposite: Eat often.13

 Do sleep and stress affect weight gain?

-Since our muscles recover and grow during sleep, it’s essential to make sure we spend enough time asleep.
-In fact, sleep and stress share an intrinsic connection; if you are sleep-deprived, you are much more likely to be stressed.
-As a result, we want to avoid both of them.
+Since your muscles recover and grow during sleep, it’s essential to make sure you spend enough time asleep.14 In fact, sleep and stress share an intrinsic connection; if you are sleep-deprived, you are much more likely to be stressed.

-It’s well-known that lack of sleep and stress raises cortisol levels.
-Unfortunately, higher cortisol levels have a negative impact on gaining weight in a healthy way.
-It may help you gain FAT mass, but at the same time reduce muscle mass (not good).
+It’s well-known that lack of sleep and stress raises cortisol levels.15 Unfortunately, higher cortisol levels have a negative impact on gaining weight in a healthy way.
+They may lead to putting on fat rather than lean mass.

-Higher cortisol levels both directly and indirectly influence weight gain (through overeating and the tendency to crave junk food).2
+Higher cortisol levels both directly and indirectly influence fat gain, through overeating and the tendency to crave junk food.16

-- Finding time to relax and enjoy our lives
+- Find time to relax and enjoy life

 3. Healthy foods for weight gain

-First of all, the cornerstones of a healthy diet should remain the same.
-Also, you want to be eating food that promotes health rather than diminishes it, so make sure to avoid all the common nutrition mistakes.
-The staple food groups of the diet should be based around:
+First of all, we believe the cornerstones of a healthy diet should remain the same.
+The staple food groups of your diet should be high-quality protein sources, low-carb vegetables, and low-sugar fruits.

-However, among these nutritious food groups, we want to emphasize the most energy-dense of these foods to encourage weight gain.
+However, try to emphasize the most energy-dense options to encourage weight gain.
+See our list below.